zen-mod/ZEN/docs/user_guide/modules_list.md

 Executes the entered code on the selected machine(s).
 When used in JIP mode, the module can be deleted to stop execution on new JIP clients.

+## Export Mission SQF

+Outputs SQF code that can be executed to restore the current mission.

 ## Fly Height

 Sets the flying altitude of the attached aircraft relative to the ground.